Shetty4L/walterbot/nlu_data/interrogation.md

 - this was the only way
 - nobody's blaming you
 - i know you had your reasons
+- i know others made you do this
+- i know you were only following orders from other people

 ## intent: ask_accomplices
 - who helped you